 Here is a sample lesson plan for online teaching to intermediate students.

 - Pictures of foods or actual foods from around your house, a dry erase board to write target sentence frames.

 - Drawing of a verb tense chart for eat/eats.

 - Pictures of people eating different foods.

-- Flashcards made from index cards with the following words and pictures: Spicy – chilly pepper, Sweet – cake, Sour – Lemon, Salty – chips
+- Flashcards made from index cards with the following words and pictures: Spicy – chili pepper, Sweet – cake, Sour – lemon, Salty – chips

 Objective: The student will be able to describe the flavor of different foods and explain in detail which foods they like and dislike.